mjftw/fullstack-ts-starter/README.md

 - ✅ Nestjs
   - ✅ Env Config with Validation
   - ✅ Drizzle
+  - ✅ Vitest
 - ✅ NextJS
   - ✅ Tailwind
   - ✅ Redux Toolkit Query
+  - ✅ Jest (Will be replaced with Vitest)
 - ✅ Testing using Jest
 - ✅ Github Actions
 - ✅ Reverse Proxy using Nginx